27+ INCREDIBLE THINGS TO DO IN ROTORUA WITH KIDS

 Knowing that native New Zealand species take 200-300 years to grow, the Redwoods were planted, thus beginning the forest’s development.

-Today, the forest has numerous trails for the public to enjoy under the shelter of these magnificent trees.
+Today, the Redwood Forest has numerous trails for the public to enjoy under the shelter of these magnificent trees.
 Part of it is also used for forestry, but the area is very well planned with vast areas for leisure.

 The best place to start is at the Visitor Centre, where several walks begin.
 On our first visit, we only had a short time, so we did the Redwood Memorial Grove Walk (30 minutes; 2 kilometers).
 Other short walks include the buggy-friendly Mokopuna Trail and the Waitawa Walk (1 hour each).

 There are a few walks between 1.5 and 3.5 hours, plus an 8-hour tramping track.
-You’ll also find the Redwoods Tree Walk and zip-line courses here.
+You’ll also find the Redwoods Tree Walk, Glow Worms cave, and zip-line courses (Redwoods Altitude) here.

 A little further along the road from the visitor center is Eastwood Cafe, which we highly recommend for its delicious food and drinks.
-It’s also set on a big grass field and right next to the forest.
+It’s also set on a large grassy field, right next to the forest.

-The Redwoods not only offers walks along the forest floor, but also high in the trees!
-Check out the tree walk for a fun, family-friendly activity.
+The Redwoods not only offer walks along the forest floor, but also high in the trees!
+Check out the Redwood Treewalk for a fun, family-friendly activity.

-Choose from a night or day walk along a suspension bridge circuit for a different perspective of this beautiful forest.
+Choose from a night or day walk along suspension bridges for a different perspective of this beautiful forest.

 It’s an all-ages activity.
 Although you’re not allowed to carry your kids on the Redwoods Tree Walk, tickets include the use of a custom-made buggy for those who need it.
 The buggies have a baby capsule and a toddler seat.

-The complete circuit takes around 40 minutes, so many young kids will be able to walk it themselves, especially due to the exciting novelty of walking in the trees!
+The complete circuit takes about 40 minutes, so many young kids can walk it themselves, especially given the exciting novelty of walking up in the trees!

 But if you’re unsure how your kid will react, it’s best to get a buggy.
 The buggies can’t do the high loop extension because it has stairs, but they can go everywhere else.